scriptotek/php-google-books/readme.md

 # php-google-books

 Simple PHP package for working with the [Google Books API](https://developers.google.com/books/docs/v1/reference/).
+With Laravel5 integration.
-The package doesn't yet support authentication, so it only works with public data.
+Doesn't yet support authentication, so it only works with public data.
 PRs are welcome.

 ### Install using Composer